Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Derivation of asymptotic dynamics on short and long time scales

-First, we symmetrize the integration domain, which is enabled by the time-reversal symmetry of the mean squared displacement.
-Moreover, we note that the exponential in the second line has its peak at $t' = 0$ and then monotonically decays.
-This decay is dominated by the dynamics on short timescales, where $\MSD(t) \approx D_0 |t|$.
-Hence, the growth of the mean squared displacement on large timescales is governed by another effective diffusion coefficient:
+This expression can be further manipulated by symmetrizing the integration domain, which is enabled by the time-reversal symmetry of the mean squared displacement.
+Moreover, note that the exponential in the second line has its peak at $t' = 0$ and then monotonically decays.
+Similar to a saddle-point approximation, one can assume that this decay is dominated by the dynamics on short time scales, where $\MSD(t) \approx D_0 |t|$.
+This approximation breaks down if $\partial_t \MSD(t)$ starts at very small values and then increases dramatically.

+Hence, the growth of the mean squared displacement on large time scales is governed by another effective diffusion coefficient:

-where we have defined $D_\infty \coloneqq \lim_{t\to\infty} \partial_t \MSD(t)$.
-Splitting the correlation function of the fluid flow according to Eq.~\eqref{eq:split_correlation_function}, and performing the Fourier transform, one finds:
+where I have defined $D_\infty \coloneqq \lim_{t\to\infty} \partial_t \MSD(t)$.
+This the Fourier space representation of Eq.~\eqref{eq:diffusion_coefficient_long} in the main text.
+Splitting the correlation function of the fluid flow according to Eq.~\eqref{eq:split_correlation_function}, and carrying out the temporal Fourier transform, one finds:

-The second term determines whether condensate motion on large timescales is faster or slower than condensate motion on short timescales.
+The second term determines whether condensate motion on large time scales is faster or slower than condensate motion on short time scales.